Crops the display of

 a selected external reference or block reference to a specified

 Ribbon: Inset tab Reference

 panelClipDoes not exist on the

 an xref, right-click in the drawing area, and click Clip Xref.

 The clipping boundary determines the portion

-of the clipping boundary is controlled by the FRAME system variable.
+the boundary.
+The visibility of the clipping boundary is controlled

 Use the generic CLIP